shirat74/dvipdfm-x/README.md

 In OpenType format, information regarding how the font should be treated when creating documents can be recorded.
-Dvipdfmx uses this information to decide whether embedding font into the document is permitted.
+Dvipdfmx uses this information to decide whether embedding font is permitted.

-This font embedding information is indicated by a flag called as "fsType" flag; each bit representing different restrictions on font embedding.
+This font embedding information is indicated by a flag called "fsType"; each bit representing different restrictions on font embedding.
 If multiple flag bits are set in fsType, the least restrictive license granted takes precedence in dvipdfmx.
 The fsType flag bits recognized by dvipdfmx is as follows:

 * Installable embedding